Nexmo/nexmo-developer/_documentation/concepts/guides/webhooks.md

 # Webhooks

-Webhooks are an extension of an API, but instead of your code requesting data from Nexmo, instead Nexmo sends data to you.
-The data arrives in a web request to your own application.
-A webhook may be a result of an earlier API call (this type of webhook is also called a "callback"), such as an asynchronous request to the Number Insight API.
+Webhooks are an extension of an API, but instead of your code requesting data from Nexmo, Nexmo sends data to you.
+The data arrives in a web request to your application.
+A webhook may be the result of an earlier API call (this type of webhook is also called a "callback"), such as an asynchronous request to the Number Insight API.
 Webhooks are also used to notify your application of events such as an incoming call or message.

-There many similarities between APIs and webhooks; there are also some big differences!
-Since the Nexmo servers need to be able to send data to your application, to use webhooks you need to set up a webserver to receive the incoming HTTP requests.
-You will also need to give the URL of that webserver to Nexmo so that we know where your data should be sent to.
+Since the Nexmo servers need to be able to send data to your application via webhooks, you need to set up a webserver to receive the incoming HTTP requests.
+You also need to specify the URL of each webhook on your webserver so that data can be sent to each one.

 ## Webhooks workflow